melody-notpond/ilo-pali/README.md

         Gets the pid of the current process.

-    - `getppid() -> pid_t`

-        Gets the pid of the parent process of the current process.
-Returns -1 if the parent process does not exist or died.

     - `getuid(pid_t pid) -> uid_t`

         Gets the uid of the given process.
+Returns -1 if the process doesn't exist.

     - `setuid(pid_t pid, uid_t uid) -> int status`